fb-pixel

 • Don’t Get Too Complicated – Keep your dressing recipes simple.
 A mix of balsamic vinegar, olive oil, mustard, and honey is great.
 It matches the sweet pears well.

-• Consider Texture and Flavor – Texture is as equally important as flavor in salad preparation.
+• Consider Texture and Flavor – Texture is equally important as flavor in salad preparation.
 Make sure your greens are crisp, and you combine soft ingredients like goat cheese to balance the crunchy texture of the nuts.

 Magazine cover with pears on it for In the Homestead Kitchen Magazine.